VP1147/tg/README.md

 ## Pre-requisites
 The required Python libraries are listed below:
-	- Random

 - Json
 - Graphics.py
 - Getch

-Those can be installed with PIP, for example:
+Those can be installed with PIP.
+For example:
 ```
 python3 -m pip install graphics.py getch
 ```

 ## Initializing
 Import _tg.py_.
-For this example, you will also need _math_.
+For the _sin()_ function, _math_ library is also required.

 ```
 vp1147@debian-ideapad:~/Documentos/GitHub/teenygraph$ python3